Open once again from 1 November 2021 for the winter season – here’s what you can expect at the world’s largest flower garden

 Picture Gallery for Dubai Miracle Garden

 These images remain the copyright of Dubai Travel Planner.
 Do not copy these images without express permission.
-(Please note these images have been taken across seasons 2 to 8 of Dubai Miracle Garden, some attractions may no longer be available as pictured)
+(Please note these images have been taken across many seasons of Dubai Miracle Garden, some attractions may no longer be available as pictured)

 Frequently Asked Questions for Dubai Miracle Garden